quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 This document specifies two means of performing version negotiation:
-"incompatible", which requires a round trip and is applicable to all versions, and "compatible", which allows saving the round trip but only applies when the versions are compatible (see {{compat}}).
+"incompatible", which requires a round trip and is applicable to all versions, and "compatible", that allows saving the round trip but only applies when the versions are compatible (see {{compat}}).

 The client initiates a QUIC connection by choosing an Original Version and